ImageGlass/website/Content/Docs/features.md

 ## Limitations
-- **Maximum image dimensions**: The maximum image dimension that ImageGlass can natively open is 16,380 x 16,380 pixels.
+- **Maximum image dimensions**: The maximum image dimension that ImageGlass can natively open is 16,384 x 16,384 pixels.
 For larger images, they will be scaled down to fit within these dimensions.
 - **SVG viewing**: By default, ImageGlass uses WebView2 to view scalable SVG files.
   + Some features are unavailable when using WebView2, including Rotation, Flipping, Color picker, Cropping, Page navigation, Copy image data, Print, Set as Desktop/Lock screen, View image channels, Export image frames, and more.
   + You can switch back to the native engine by unchecking the option **"Use WebView2 for viewing SVG format"** in the app settings.
 - **Window backdrop**: The window backdrop setting only works on Windows 11.
 - **File Explorer sort order**: ImageGlass can detect and follow the File Explorer's sort order if
   + The folder window is open.
-  + The sort order is by name, file extension, or file size.
+  + The sort order is by name, file extension, file size, or EXIF rating (since version 9.1).